 Informative introduction to Lisa Alden’s “Power of the Pitch” workshops – learn how to pitch a script for an original TV pilot from somebody who has sold every one in the room!
 Even if you plan on writing it on spec, learning how to pitch it will exponentially develop your project and save you months of writing wasted drafts.
 Click image to play video; more details are below.
 Are you […]

-The post Battle of the Paradigms: Screenplay Structure – Whose to Choose appeared first on Script Magazine.
+The post TV Writer Podcast: Lisa Alden – Intro to Power of the Pitch appeared first on Script Magazine.

 I was watching In the Heat of the Night(1967) and heard Virgil say that Sam couldn't have driven two cars at the same time.

 As Rod Steiger pondered this rarely-contested fact for a moment it dawned on me.
 It is quite easy to drive two cars at the same time as long as you have about 30 feet of PVC pipe, 100 ft of 8 gauge steel wound wire and one roll of Gorilla Tape.
 For ease of control the wires on the driver's end would be attached to a couple of hard-rubber handles controlling steering, gas & brakes: